East Bengal: Khan ministry

 Governor General's rule was withdrawn in June 1955.
-Ataur Rahman Khan of the Krishak Sramik Party was the last Chief Minister.
+Ataur Rahman Khan of the Krishak Sramik Party was the last chief minister.
 His government declared 21 February, the anniversary of the language movement, a public holiday.
 He later resigned on 30 August 1956 over inflation of food grains and subsequent food shortages.

-One Unit
+The One Unit Scheme

-As part of the reforms and reorganization policies of Prime Minister of Pakistan Mohammad Ali of Bogra, East Bengal was renamed as East Pakistan on 14 October 1955.
+As part of the reform and reorganization policies of Prime Minister of Pakistan Mohammad Ali of Bogra, East Bengal was renamed as East Pakistan by the Constitution of Pakistan adopted on February 29, 1956.

 Federal law and East Bengal

 East Bengal existed when Pakistan did not have a written constitution.
 Instead, the Pakistani courts relied on English common law and the Objectives Resolution.

-Constitutional Coup
+Constitutional coup

 In 1953, Prime Minister Khawaja Nazimuddin's government was dismissed by Governor General Ghulam Muhammad, in spite of enjoying the confidence of a majority in the Constituent Assembly of Pakistan.
 The governor general later dissolved the constituent assembly itself.

 In the case of Federation of Pakistan v.
 Maulvi Tamizuddin Khan, the speaker of the dissolved constituent assembly challenged the governor general's decision in the Sindh High Court.
 The case proceeded to the apex court- the Federal Court of Pakistan- where Justice M. Munir ruled in favour of the governor general.
 Justice A. R. Cornelius expressed dissent and supported Speaker Khan.
-The dismissal of the prime minister and assembly was one of the first major blows to democracy and the rule of law in the Pakistani union.
+The dismissal of the prime minister and assembly was one of the first major blows to democracy and the rule of law in the Pakistani Union.